 White House announces prisoner exchange with Iran

-Five Americans who have been detained in Iran were released on Monday in exchange for the Biden administration granting clemency to five Iranians and moving $6 billion in a restricted Iranian account, the White House announced.
+(The Hill) — Five Americans who have been detained in Iran were released Monday in exchange for the Biden administration granting clemency to five Iranians and moving $6 billion in a restricted Iranian account, the White House announced.

-Five American citizens wrongfully imprisoned and two family members who have been banned from traveling from Iran boarded a Qatari plane en route for Doha early on Monday, according to a senior administration official.
-They will then travel to Washington, D.C. to reunite with families.
+Five American citizens wrongfully imprisoned and two family members who have been banned from traveling from Iran boarded a Qatari plane en route for Doha early Monday, according to a senior administration official.
+They will then travel to Washington to reunite with their families.

-The citizens include Siamak Namazi, Morad Tahbaz and Emad Shargi and two unidentified Americans who have wished to remain private.
-Also, the mother of Namazi and the wife of Tahbaz, both of whom have not been able to leave Iran, will be on the plane.
+The citizens include Siamak Namazi, Morad Tahbaz, Emad Shargi and two unidentified Americans who have wished to remain private.
+Additionally, the mother of Namazi and the wife of Tahbaz, both of whom have not been able to leave Iran, will be on the plane.

-The U.S is also moving $6 billion of Iranian funds frozen in South Korea to a Qatari bank as part of the deal.
-The funds will be available for Iran on a limited use and only for humanitarian transactions such as food, medicine and agricultural products.
+The U.S. is also moving $6 billion of Iranian funds frozen in South Korea to a Qatari bank as part of the deal.
+The funds will be available for Iran for limited use and only for humanitarian transactions such as food, medicine and agricultural products.

 “These are Iranian funds, payments made by South Korea to Iran for purchases of oil years ago, including during the last administration,” an official said.
-“These funds will be available only for transactions for humanitarian goods with vetted third party non-Iranian venders.”
+“These funds will be available only for transactions for humanitarian goods with vetted third-party non-Iranian vendors.”

 If Iran tries to divert the funds or use them for another use other than humanitarian purchases, “we will take action to lock up the funds,” the official added.